veilukanthal01/Veilukanthal_Lab-Spring-AssignmentSolution/README.md

 2) When login to the application, use the below credentials.

-Credentials for the Admin user with admin role username : admin password : admin
+Credentials for the Admin user with admin role:

+username : admin
+password : admin